Anna-Myzukina/Tic-Tac-Toe-OOP/README.md

 To play Tic-tac-toe:

-- clone or download this project [from github](https://github.com/Anna-Myzukina/Tic-Tac-Toe-OOP)
+- clone or download this project [from github](https://github.com/Anna-Myzukina/Tic-Tac-Toe-OOP) using git clone https://github.com/Anna-Myzukina/Tic-Tac-Toe-OOP.git
-- cd into the /bin directory
+- cd Tic-Tac-Toe-OOP/
-- run the main.rb file,using command: ruby main.rb
+- run the game, using command: bin/main.rb

 ## Authors: